 Talking Google Analytics and Your Website at the Clear Water Conference in 2016 We were excited to offer our Google Analytics teaching in the Open Water Conference, covering subjects like Users Flow, Getting the Most out of Google Analytics, Navigating Google Analytics Reports, and more (plus some SEO & PPC tips and tricks).
 This will be a short post, and will eventually include links to all connected posts in this series.
 Come back for more!
 Google Analytics is a Gold Mine It’s hard to ever exhaust the mine of juicy Google info contained in Google Analytics, but we’re gonna show as much as we can in this series.
 We’re professional, qualified Google Consultants in the Austin area (though we serve clients across the US and internationally), and are excited to share the info we’ve gleaned through the years.
 Quoting Steve Huskey, “Marketing Analytics is the original Big Data.
 This is predictive analytics.
 I got my first taste of predictive analytics in 1990 when I was in 9th grade.
 I had just tied the national record for the 200m dash, and the Olympic track team called.
 They wanted to test me.
 They put me through a bevy of tests and at the end they used predictive analytics to tell me how fast I would be as an adult.”
 Steven Huskey – The Wizard of Google, is the founder and Chief Operations Officer at High 5 Promotions, an Austin-based Internet Marketing and SEO company.
 You can contact him on Google+, Twitter, and LinkedIn.

-A Tip From The Wizard of Google – 12/1/16 I can’t tell you how many time people say “I want my About Us page right here on the NAP bar.”
+A Tip From The Wizard of Google – 12/1/16 About Us Best Practice for WordPress Websites I can’t tell you how many times people say “I want my About Us page right here on the NAV bar.”

 Using Google Analytics to Drive More Sales – Affinity Categories Affinity Categories tell you what your customers like to do when they aren’t looking at your site.
 You can set up your segmenting to drill down and get past the boring user information and into this good stuff.